Updated March 5th, 2020

 Social Media has the potential to open up your content to a whole tribe of interested people.
 With the likes of Facebook, Twitter, Google+, LinkedIn, Instagram and Pinterest and sweeping the world with their massive networking potential, it’s fairly easy to be found and heard.

-However people are generally sensitive to complete self-promotion, so choose your strategy carefully:
+However, people are sensitive to complete self-promotion, so choose your strategy carefully:

 - Market on platforms where your audience hangs out the most.
 If your content is heavy on tutorials and visuals, for example, your best method for social media marketing might be Pinterest or Instagram, since this content does particularly well there

 - Don’t just bombard followers with links.
 Choose catchy headlines, include hash tags where relevant and use eye-catching images

 - Respond to every notification and mention you receive – carry on with the conversation and create lasting relationships

 - Share other people’s content – this will open you up to reciprocal sharing and will put you in front of key influencers

 Optimizing for Search Engines

-As you start publishing more and more great content, you’ll begin to notice that you get traffic from search engines such as Google and Bing.
-This is generally called search traffic or organic traffic because you’re essentially not marketing it - the readers are finding you instead.
+As you publish more and more great content, you’ll notice that you get traffic from search engines such as Google and Bing.
+They generally call this search traffic or organic traffic because you’re essentially not marketing it – the readers are finding you instead.

 To attract the right kind of readers to your content via the search engines, you’ll need to make sure your articles are optimized properly.

 There was a time when this meant stuffing your blog posts full of keywords.
 Now, however, that’s not necessary.
 The emphasis is more on quality and value but there are still things you can do to encourage a better performance:

 - Research keywords using sites like Google Keyword Planner to find out what people are searching for, in relation to your niche

 - Add your keyword naturally into your post title

 - Use your keyword sparingly within the body of your post